ViktorOn/Mahou/README.md

 ### [Download or view release notes.](https://github.com/BladeMight/Mahou/releases) (:exclamation: recommended to use: latest-commit ↓)

 ### Beta or "version with latest changes "(aka latest-commit) [here](https://github.com/BladeMight/Mahou/releases/tag/latest-commit)

+!!
+Even though release date is "12 Aug 2017", this release is auto-compiled and updated every commit.
+If unsure download the Release_x86_x64.zip.

 ### Using Chocolatey? type `cinst Mahou` to install.